SeivenBell/oqd-core/docs/explanation/qutip-simulation.md

 ## Compilation

-We first compile [`AnalogCircuit`][midstack.interface.analog.operations.AnalogCircuit] to a [`QutipExperiment`][midstack.backend.qutip.interface.QutipExperiment] using the ConversionRule [`QutipBackendCompiler`][midstack.backend.qutip.conversion.QutipBackendCompiler].
+We first compile [`AnalogCircuit`][midstack.interface.analog.operation.AnalogCircuit] to a [`QutipExperiment`][midstack.backend.qutip.interface.QutipExperiment] using the ConversionRule [`QutipBackendCompiler`][midstack.backend.qutip.conversion.QutipBackendCompiler].
 We also then separately convert the args of Analog layer to a corresponding representation of the args which can be processed by QuTip.
-The [`compile`][midstack.backend.qutip.base.QutipBackend.compile] functions is used to compile [`AnalogCircuit`][midstack.interface.analog.operations.AnalogCircuit] to a [`QutipExperiment`][midstack.backend.qutip.interface.QutipExperiment] and also used to convert the args.
+The [`compile`][midstack.backend.qutip.base.QutipBackend.compile] functions is used to compile [`AnalogCircuit`][midstack.interface.analog.operation.AnalogCircuit] to a [`QutipExperiment`][midstack.backend.qutip.interface.QutipExperiment] and also used to convert the args.

 ## Simulation